ivuorinen/starred/README.md

 - [tungs/timesnap](https://github.com/tungs/timesnap) - Node.js program that takes screenshots at smooth intervals of web pages with JavaScript animations
 - [twbs/bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 - [tweetback/tweetback](https://github.com/tweetback/tweetback) - Take ownership of your Twitter data and get your tweets back
-- [ujjwalguptaofficial/JsStore](https://github.com/ujjwalguptaofficial/JsStore) - A complete IndexedDB wrapper with SQL like syntax.
+- [ujjwalguptaofficial/JsStore](https://github.com/ujjwalguptaofficial/JsStore) - Simplifying IndexedDB with SQL like syntax and promises
 - [ujjwalguptaofficial/idbstudio](https://github.com/ujjwalguptaofficial/idbstudio) - idbstudio is a management tools for indexeddb library  jsstore.
 It helps users to execute , debug and learn jsstore query.
 - [upgundecha/howtheysre](https://github.com/upgundecha/howtheysre) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE)
 - [uxsolutions/bootstrap-datepicker](https://github.com/uxsolutions/bootstrap-datepicker) - A datepicker for twitter bootstrap (@twbs)